mohazahid/InventoryManagerham/README.md

 - To manually compile, compile all c++ files with g++ using c++11 or later.
 ## Implementation
 - Hayden: Constructed overall design, implemented HashTable Template and elements of StoreInventory
-- Abhi: Added functionality to elements of StoreInventory, Movie, and made sure all ostream functions are correct
+- Abhi: Added functionality to elements of StoreInventory, Movie, helped debug, and made sure all ostream functions are correct
 - Mohammad: Implemented sort functionality, and created some movie subclasses
 ## Description:
 A local movie rental store wishes to automate their inventory tracking system.
 Currently there are